 “Aaron, how’s it going?
 Shit, I was starting to think I’d never see you again.”

-His friend was a lean young man with slick black hair and sharp nose.
+His friend was a lean youth with slicked black hair and sharp nose.
 Manning the bar, it was his job to numb the pains and woes of the farmers every night.

 “Hey, Nathan.
 I’d just thought I’d drop by one last time while I was still in town and say hi.”